 - Designed as a class and complete with links to articles, essays, primary documents, educational films, and video games, UMN's immigration class is long, deep, and educational about the facts and history of immigration in this country.
 Simply browsing through it makes me realize I have much much more to learn about this.

-- Even more novels on immigration and the immigrant experience:
+- Even more novels and poems on immigration and the immigrant experience:

 - LitHub has 10 Contemporary Novels about the Immigrant Experience in America